Money Laundering Bulletin

 Seychelles crypto service provider fined in Canada over darkweb transaction activity

-Canadian financial intelligence unit FINTRAC has continued its recent aggressive stance towards anti-money laundering/counter financing of terrorism (AML/CFT) rule-breakers, fining a Seychelles-incorporated money services business CA$536,853 (US$390,000) over failings including a not filing reports on transactions linked to suspected child abuse.
+Canadian financial intelligence unit FINTRAC has continued its recent aggressive stance towards anti-money laundering/counter financing of terrorism (AML/CFT) rule-breakers, fining a Seychelles-incorporated money services business CA$536,853 (US$390,000) over failings including not filing reports on transactions linked to suspected child abuse.

 By Keith Nuthall, in Ottawa